venkatacrc/edx-documentation/en_us/user_retirement/source/index.rst

 User Retirement Guide for Open edX Administrators
 #################################################

-GDPR (or the EU General Data Protection Regulation) is a sweeping change to privacy laws intended to change the way that business think about and handle Personally Identifiable Information (PII) data.
-In order to comply with this law, edX has implemented APIs and tooling for "retiring" users.
-Once configured, the user retirement tooling can automatically erase PII for a given user from internal systems (i.e. lms, forums, credentials, and other IDAs) and external (e.g. third party marketing services).
+The European Union General Data Protection Regulation (GDPR) is a sweeping change to privacy laws intended to change the way that business think about and handle Personally Identifiable Information (PII) data.
+As a step toward enabling Open edX to comply with GDPR, edX has implemented APIs and tooling that enables Open edX instances to retire registered users.
+When you implement this user retirement feature, your Open edX instance can automatically erase PII for a given user from systems that are internal to Open edX (for example, the LMS, forums, credentials, and other independently deployable applications (IDAs)), as well as external systems, such as third party marketing services.

-The following sections are not only intended for instructing admins to perform the basic setup, but also to offer some insight into the implementation of the retirement tooling in order to help the Open edX community build additional APIs and states that meet their special needs.
-Custom code, plugins, packages or XBlocks might store PII, but this tooling will not magically find and cleanup that PII.
+This guide is not only intended for instructing Open edX admins to perform the basic setup, but also to offer some insight into the implementation of the user retirement feature in order to help the Open edX community build additional APIs and states that meet their special needs.
+Custom code, plugins, packages, or XBlocks in your Open edX instance might store PII, but this tooling will not magically find and clean up that PII.

 .. toctree::
     :numbered: